 With all of the bad news that’s in this world, we want to honor our Hometown Heroes in the Black Hills and surrounding area.
 From servicemen & women, first responders, teachers, doctors, if someone you know deserves the title of “Hometown Hero,” we want to hear about them.

 Fill out the form below to nominate a Hometown Hero.
-One individual will be selected each month as our “Hometown Hero,” and for the month of December the recipient will receive a 1 Night Stay Holiday Inn Express in Sturgis, Meadowood Lanes/Party of 4/12 games of bowling and shoe rental, 1 large pizza and pitcher of soda or draft beer.
+One individual will be selected each month as our “Hometown Hero,” and for the month of February the recipient will receive a variety of goodies!!!

 Each nomination will be kept on file for 4 months.